iBicha/playlet/docs/RELEASING.md

   - Tag: `v$VERSION`
   - Title: `v$VERSION`
   - Body: the content from CHANGELOG.md for this version
+    - This should be already included, just remove the notes about testing the unstable release
   - Uncheck `Set as a pre-release`
   - Check `Set as the latest release`
   - Click `update release`